jupyterlite/jupyterlite/docs/configuring.md

 ## pyodide

-Beneah custom wheels are the raw JS and WebAssembly parts of `pyolite` provided by [pyodide](https://pyodide.org).
+Beneath custom wheels are the raw JS and WebAssembly parts of `pyolite` provided by [pyodide](https://pyodide.org).
+As the full distribution is very large, and self-hosting of all its assets brings their own challenges, this use of CDN is the default for JupyterLite.

 A custom `pyodide.js`, along with its `packages.json` and the rest of its assets, such as might be downloaded via the [`--pyodide` CLI option](./cli.ipynb#pyodide), can also be configured.
-This can be either relative to the `lite_dir`, or as an absolute path.
+This can be either relative to the `lite_dir`, or as a full URL.

 ```json
 "jupyter-config-data": {